Collège de France

-The Collège de France (/fr/; formerly known as the Collège Royal or as the Collège impérial), founded in 1530 by François I, is a higher education and research establishment (grand établissement) in France.
+The Collège de France (/fr/; formerly known as Collège royal or Collège impérial or Collège des trois langues), founded in 1530 by Francis I of France, is a higher education and research establishment (grand établissement) in France.
 It is located in Paris near La Sorbonne.
 The Collège de France has been considered to be France's most prestigious research establishment.
 It is an associate member of PSL University.

 Research and teaching are closely linked at the Collège de France, whose ambition is to teach "the knowledge that is being built up in all fields of literature, science and the arts".

 Overview

 As of 2021, 21 Nobel Prize winners and 9 Fields Medalists have been affiliated with the Collège.
 It does not grant degrees.
 Each professor is required to give lectures where attendance is free and open to anyone.
 Professors, about 50 in number, are chosen by the professors themselves, from a variety of disciplines, in both science and the humanities.
 The motto of the Collège is Docet Omnia, Latin for "It teaches everything"; its goal is to "teach science in the making" and can be best summed up by Maurice Merleau-Ponty's phrase: "Not acquired truths, but the idea of freely-executed research" which is inscribed in golden letters above the main hall.